ZedYeung/Enron_people_of_interest_detect/Enron_Submission_Free-Response_Questions.md

 removed these three original features.
 Because the percent can better indicate the relationship between the people with the people of interest.

-  After that, I just check the nan percantile of every features and removed remove the features above 70% nan percent.
+  After that, I just check the nan percent of every features and removed remove the features above 70% nan percent.
 Obviously, too many nan value would make a feature less useful unless it have strong exclusive relationship with one of the label.
-Actually, I chose 50% threshold at first but I found that the 70% threshold performs better.In other word, there are some features with higher than 50% but lower than 70% nan percent are useful.
+Actually, I chose 50% threshold at first and I found that the 70% threshold performs as good as the 50%, both get 0.91 f1 score in classification_report on test set using random forest.
+But I decided to keep more features for further testing.
+What is more, the distribution of two features with nan percent between 0.5 and 0.7 seems useful.
+Actually, in the end, all the features having nan percent higher than 0.5 were removed.
+But I just want to do it step by step to slowly explore the features.

   And then I visualize the feature distribution to cross-validate that the features with high nan percent are useless and remove 'from_messages',